anntanp/ddbkg-web/content/home/hero.md

 #    </span>
 ---

 is an ongoing project that aims to construct a Knowledge Graph out of the rich collection of the German Digital Library or *Deutsche Digitale Bibliothek* ([DDB](https://www.deutsche-digitale-bibliothek.de)).
-This project is managed by [FIZ Karlsruhe (ISE)](https://www.fiz-karlsruhe.de/de/forschung/information-service-engineering).
+This project is managed by [FIZ Karlsruhe](https://www.fiz-karlsruhe.de/) - ([Information Services Engineering](https://www.fiz-karlsruhe.de/de/forschung/information-service-engineering)).